Caucasian Stonecrop, Two-Row Stonecrop

 By June 14, the buds were starting to open.

 The Phedimus spurius ‘Dragon’s Blood’ did very well over the summer of 2020.
 I was fairly busy over the summer with the garden so I didn’t take many photos.
-I will do better in 2021.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 Not all the links below have updated to the name Phedimus spurius and say Sedum spurium.
 We are all a work in progress…